Level of education

 Recommended prerequisites:

-a compiled programming language (C, C++ or Fortran) for imperative programming
+a compiled programming language (C, C++, or Fortran) in imperative programming

 Syllabus

-Awareness of the atomistic approach and interaction modeling; Overview of Molecular Dynamics and Monte Carlo methods; Foundations of the Molecular Dynamics method; Integration algorithms and criteria for evaluating them; Verification of an implementation through conservation of energy; Managing periodic conditions at the edges; Adapting pair potentials : truncation, offset and associated corrections; Use of periodic edge conditions and nearest periodic image convention; Simple static thermodynamic observables (temperature, pressure, chemical potential); Assessment of statistical uncertainties; Structure analysis in terms of density-density correlation function g(r) and static structure factor S(q); Pseudo-random numbers on computer : generators, subtleties, non-uniform distributions; Theory supporting the Monte Carlo method: Markov chains and detailed balance; Metropolis algorithm; Thermodynamic ensembles in Molecular Dynamics and Monte Carlo: thermostats and barostats.
+Introduction to the atomistic approach and interaction modeling; Overview of Molecular Dynamics and Monte Carlo methods; Fundamentals of the Molecular Dynamics method; Integration algorithms and criteria for evaluating them; Verification of implementation through energy conservation; Managing periodic boundary conditions; Adaptation of pair potentials: truncation, shifting, and associated corrections; Use of periodic boundary conditions and nearest periodic image convention; Simple static thermodynamic observables (temperature, pressure, chemical potential); Assessment of statistical uncertainties; Analysis of structure in terms of the density-density correlation function g(r) and the static structure factor S(q); Pseudo-random numbers on computers: generators, subtleties, non-uniform distributions; Theory supporting the Monte Carlo method: Markov chains and detailed balance; Metropolis algorithm; Thermodynamic ensembles in Molecular Dynamics and Monte Carlo: thermostats and barostats.

-Practical implementation of the methods seen in class, for simple models (Lennard Jones, hard spheres, Ising models, etc.) by implementing them in a compiled language.
+Practical implementation of methods seen in class for simple models (Lennard Jones, hard spheres, Ising models, etc.) by implementing them in a compiled language.